 For fully diluted EPS, conversion is assumed for all preferred shares that are convertible within the next 10 years.
 Preferred shares are anti-dilutive if the dividends saved per issuable common share exceed EPS without assuming conversion.

 Suppose that the Sample Company has three issues of convertible preferred shares outstanding.
 Each has a par value of $10,000,000 and is convertible to 200,000 shares of common stock.

 The following facts are known about each group:

 The test for equivalency is shown below:

-The impact on the EPS denominators is presented in this table:
+The impact on EPS denominators is presented as follows:

 The reported net income will receive these adjustments:

-The calculations of EPS are presented below, including simple EPS, in order to show the treatment of preferred dividends and the extent of dilution (the net income and outstanding shares are assumed):
+The EPS calculations are presented below, including simple EPS.
+This is done to show the treatment of preferred dividends and the extent of dilution (the net income and outstanding shares are assumed).

 If convertible preferred shares are converted during the reporting period, earnings per share (EPS) figures are calculated as if they were converted at the beginning of the period.